visempowerment/visempowerment.github.io/index.md

 We are a group of researchers in Data Visualization, Human-Computer Interaction, Design, Artificial Intelligence, Learning Analytics, and Education.
 We are primarily based at the [VisHub Lab](https://vishub.net) at Design Informatics, the School of Informatics, University of Edinburgh with an international team of scientific collaborators.
 We have been involved in many interdisciplinary projects with domain scientists, the public, and teach data visualization to graduate students and working professionals.
 We also run the Edinburgh DataVis Meetup.

+We run a yearly [online course on data visaulizations for working professionals](https://datavis-online.github.io/).
+The course if free of charge for most Scottish and EU citizen.
+Check the website for more info.

 ### [Contact](#contact)

 ## Goals and questions: